Finance Is Geometry, and It All Comes Back to Jensen’s Inequality

 $$f^* = \frac{\mu - r}{\sigma^2}$$

 Notice what appears in the denominator: variance.
 Kelly’s formula explicitly shows that optimal position size depends on the ratio of edge to variance.
 A strategy with twice the edge but twice the variance gets the same allocation as the original.
-Variance is not just a measure of “risk.”
-It is a direct divisor of optimal exposure.
+Variance does more than measure “risk” here; it sets the size of the optimal position directly.

-Kelly betting grows wealth faster than any other strategy in the long run.
-It dominates all other strategies with probability approaching 1 as time goes to infinity.
+Under the usual favorable-bet assumptions, Kelly betting grows wealth faster than any other fixed-fraction strategy in the long run, dominating the alternatives with probability approaching 1 as time goes to infinity.

 Edward O. Thorp was the person who carried this from theory into practice.
-He used Kelly-style reasoning first in blackjack and then in markets, showing that log-optimal sizing was not just an elegant theorem.
-It was a workable decision rule under uncertainty.
+He used Kelly-style reasoning first in blackjack and then in markets, showing that log-optimal sizing was a workable decision rule under uncertainty as well as an elegant theorem.

 Leo Breiman gave the result one of its clearest mathematical statements.
 In 1961, he showed that the log-optimal strategy asymptotically dominates alternative strategies under broad conditions.
 Kelly gave the rule.
 Thorp made it operational.
 Breiman helped make the long-run claim precise.